PRIVACY POLICY

 6. Use of Google Fonts

 We use Google Fonts from “Google” on our website.
-Google Fonts is an interactive directory with more than 800 fonts that Google provides for free use.
+Google Fonts is an interactive directory of more than 800 fonts that Google provides for free use.

 The fonts from Google are embedded on our web server and not on Google’s servers.
 We therefore use Google Fonts locally.
 There is no processing of personal data and no data transfer to Google in connection with the use of Google Fonts.

 The processing of your e-mail address is based on your consent pursuant to Art.
 6 para.
-1 a of the GDPR, which you give us by entering it in the corresponding field.
-If you wish to work towards the conclusion of a contract by entering your e-mail address, Art.
+1 lit. a GDPR, which you give us by entering it in the appropriate field.
+If you wish to work towards the conclusion of a contract by entering your e-mail address or your request is made within an existing contractual relationship with us, Art.
 6 para.
-1 b of the GDPR serves as an additional legal basis.
+1 b GDPR serves as an additional legal basis.

 8. E-mail and contact form